nikapps/bazaar-push/README.md

 ```
 'Nikapps\BazaarPush\BazaarPushServiceProvider'
 ```
-Run migrations for this package, this will add a table to your database named `bazaar_sale` which keeps track of your sale records :
+Run migrations for this package, this will add a table to your database named `bazaar_sale` which keeps track of your sale records.
+Run :
 ```
 php artisan migrate --package="nikapps/bazaar-push"
 ```
-Publish configuration file into your app directory :
+Publish configuration file.
+Run :
 ```
 php artisan config:publish nikapps/bazaar-push
 ```